• Europes biggest bike selection

 Specialized Power Comp

-The Specialized Power Comp saddle is designed for riders who prefer an aggressive position but are still looking for all day comfort.
-The Power Comp has a stiff shell that provides excellent support, especially when you are in those more aggressive positions.
-The saddle has a cut-out for extra relief and also comes in a version with Specialized’s Mimic technology, if you prefer a padded center to your saddle.
+The Specialized Power Comp saddle is designed for riders who prefer an aggressive position but still want all-day comfort.
+Its stiff shell provides excellent support, especially in aggressive positions.
+The saddle has a cutout for extra relief and also comes in a version with Specialized’s Mimic technology if you prefer a padded center.

 Best MTB saddle for women